TraceDugar/JavaScript-Encyclopedia/201/notes/class11.md

 A space
 The width of the slot the image will fill when the media condition is true (480px)

-3. hen the browser starts to load a page, it starts to download (preload) any images before the main parser has started to load and interpret the page's CSS and JavaScript.
+3. When the browser starts to load a page, it starts to download (preload) any images before the main parser has started to load and interpret the page's CSS and JavaScript.
 That mechanism is useful in general for reducing page load times, but it is not helpful for responsive images — hence the need to implement solutions like srcset.

  //--Source: https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images